arun-goud/Wintermelon/README.md

 ## How it works ##
 In Windows 10 & 11, lockscreen will appear on multiple displays only if the display projection mode (accessed by pressing Win+P hotkey) is set to "Duplicate".
 Most users will typically use primary/secondary (main/non-main) monitors in "Extend" mode to multitask between various opened application windows.
 Wintermelon sets up a scheduled task that monitors for lock/unlock events.
 When a lock event is detected the projection mode is switched to "Duplicate" which will replicate the main display's lockscreen across all non-main displays and when an unlock event is triggered the projection mode will revert to "Extend" mode.
-Before switching to "Duplicate" mode the position of opened application windows on the desktop are recorded since the duplication of displays will cause all windows to collapse on to the primary/main display.
-When reverting to "Extend" mode following the unlock event the recorded positions are retrieved and used to reposition the application windows to their original state.
+Before switching to "Duplicate" mode the position of opened application windows on the desktop are recorded since the duplication of displays will cause all windows to move over to the primary/main display.
+When reverting to "Extend" mode following the unlock event the recorded positions are retrieved and used to reposition/restore the application windows to their original state.

 ## Requirements ##